+1 781-491-0874

 Q2.

-How to calculate import tax and duty in the Philippines?
+How do i calculate import taxes and duties in the Philippines?

 Import tax and duty in the Philippines are calculated on your shipment's value.
 Shipments with an FOB/FCA value at or below PHP 10,000 are typically exempt from duties and VAT.
 Once this threshold is exceeded, you'll pay 12% VAT on the Total Landed Cost plus customs duty (typically 5% to 15% for consumer goods), calculated on the CIF value including shipping and insurance.
 Your shipment will also incur official fees like the Import Processing Fee (PHP 250), Customs Documentary Stamp (PHP 265), and carrier brokerage fees (starting around PHP 1,300).